twilio/twilio-video-diagnostics-react-app/README.md

 This application demonstrates a diagnostics tool for testing a participant's ability to have a quality video call with the Twilio platform.
 It can be used as part of onboarding to ensure a successful first video call or for diagnosing issues that relate to the device, software, or network conditions of the end-user.
 It is built with [Twilio's Programmable Video JS SDK](https://github.com/twilio/rtc-diagnostics) and [Twilio's RTC Diagnostics SDK](https://github.com/twilio/rtc-diagnostics).

+<i>IOS & Android currently not supported.
+This is due to come in later releases.<i>

 ![](https://user-images.githubusercontent.com/11685703/131178895-a8995c2f-1fbd-451a-8949-2bfa4040b4f2.gif)

 <p align="center">